Ciarah1991/Technical-Writing-Portfolio/Create GH Repository and Upload file.md

 In this document, you will learn how to create a new GitHub repository and how to upload a file to your GitHub repository.
 A repository is a central location in which data is stored and managed.
-Github allows you to create a repository and upload files to the repository, which allowes you to come together with others and work on projects from anywhere.
+Github allows you to create a repository and upload files to the repository, which grants you to come together with others and collaborate on projects from anywhere.

 <h2>Creating a GitHub Repository</h2>